knaidu/algorithms-programs/_posts/2012-05-08-is-subtree.markdown

 ---
 layout: post
-title: Find of t2 is a subtree of t1
+title: Find if t2 is a subtree of t1
 categories: trees recursion careercup
 ---